 - Publisher’s PDF – The final published version of the article with the layout of the journal.

 Research funders and organisations may require that OA must be ensured immediately or after a certain embargo period.
-Often the acceptable embargos defined by research funders are:

 To sum up, watch the videos about open access publishing:

 - An introduction to open access publishing (1:54)

 - Gold and green open access made simple (1:19) (Note!
 Using research social networks is not considered as green open access publishing (i.e. self-archiving).
 Use publication repositories instead.)

 Tools for finding Open Access articles and journals

 Open access articles can be searched via various services, such as publication archives and open access journal directories.

 Sherpa Romeo is an online resource that presents publishers’ and journals’ open access policies from around the world.
 Every registered publisher or journal held in Romeo is carefully reviewed and analysed by a specialist team who provide summaries of self-archiving permissions and conditions of rights given to authors on a journal-by-journal basis where possible.